-We follow the Code of Practice's guidance of 'Assess, Plan, Do, Review'.
+We follow the Code of Practice's guidance of 'Assess, Plan, Do and Review'.
 The class teacher will regularly assess the progress of children receiving support or intervention against the outcomes that will have been set and use this information to plan the next steps.
 Opportunities to regularly revisit new learning from interventions within whole class situations ensures that progress is more likely to be maintained.
 At the end of any intervention progress will be reviewed so that new outcomes can be set.
 Teachers meet termly with SENDCo to review targets and parents are invited to be part of this process as well.
+If an intervention is not succeeding then it will be reviewed and a new intervention put into place.